ArkEcosystemArchive/docs-legacy/docs/sdk/clients/usage.md

 ## Node

-The ARK Network consists of different anonymous nodes (servers), maintaining the public ledger, validating transactions and blocks and providing APIs.
+The ARK network consists of different anonymous nodes (servers), maintaining the public ledger, validating transactions and blocks and providing APIs.
 The [node resource](/api/public/v2/node.html) allows for querying the health and configurations of the node used by the instantiated client.

 You may query for: